-The survey will be sent in the early months of 2025 and will be designed to gather information from those that may be impacted by the proposed roadway improvements project.
+The survey will be mailed in early 2025 and will be designed to gather information from owners of properties that may be directly impacted by the proposed roadway improvements project.
 Importantly, the survey is part of a federal environmental justice mandate that ensures the full and fair participation by all potentially affected communities in the transportation decision-making process.
-A second attempt will be made as a follow-up to those who did not respond to the first survey.
+A follow-up survey will be mailed to those who did not respond to the initial survey